 When your business' reputation is at stake and your own customers are affected, you want to ensure the company you work with engages immediately and understands how to handle each situation that might arise.

-5. ARE THEY SELLING FROM A SCRIPT, OR OFFERING SOLUTIONS BASED ON YOUR BUSINESSES NEEDS?
+5. ARE THEY SELLING FROM A SCRIPT, OR OFFERING SOLUTIONS BASED ON YOUR BUSINESS NEEDS?

 Finally, there's a lot to be said about a company who understands the business needs of the organization they're partnering with.
 You want to be able to work with a partner who is able to go where you want to grow.
 For example:

-- Is the IT Service Provider willing to invest the time on an onsite assessment to identify potential technology and security gaps and remediate them?
+- Is the IT Services Provider willing to invest the time on an onsite assessment to identify potential technology and security gaps and remediate them?

 - If you're a compliance-based company, do they understand HIPAA, GLBA, PCI, or other regulatory requirements?

-Part of being a great IT Service Provider is knowing every business is different and being capable of addressing the needs of each individual client.
+Part of being a great IT Services partner is knowing every business is different and being capable of addressing the needs of each individual client.

 6. ARE THEY COMMITTED TO PERFORMING AN ANNUAL SOC 2 EXAMINATION?

-Knowing the answers to these questions will help you identify which IT Service Provider is right for your business and set you up for a successful partnership.
+Knowing the answers to these questions will help you identify which IT Services Provider is the right partner for your business and set you up for a successful relationship.

 For over 30 years, Systems Engineering has successfully navigated the evolving technology landscape providing small to medium-sized with rightsize IT services that enables them to grow and prosper.
 Learn how Systems Engineering can do the same for your business.